jannelson36/alx-low_level_programming/0x09-static_libraries/README.md

 # C - Static libraries

 In this project, I learnt
-* What is a static library, how does it work, how to create one, and how to use it
+* What a static library is, how it works, how to create one, and how to use it
 * Basic usage of ar, ranlib, nm